Get a free, no obligation personal loan quote with rates as low as 9.99%

 Note – Not all driving classes can be translated into a Canadian license without any tests.

 For instance, in Ontario, if you’re over 80 years old, you must get recertified every two years to operate a motor vehicle in Ontario.
-If you live there, the provincial government will send you details about how to potentially renew your license just before your 80th birthday.
+While there is no age limit to drive in Ontario, you’ll still need to get tested every couple of years to make sure you’re capable of operating a motor vehicle safely.
+The provincial government will send you details about how to potentially renew your license just before your 80th birthday.

 Do You Need To Take Classes To Get A Driver’s License In Canada?